Boom Technology

-Boom Technology, Inc. (trade name Boom Supersonic) is an American company developing the Overture, a supersonic airliner.
-It has also flight tested a one-third-scale demonstrator, the Boom XB-1, which broke the sound barrier for the first time on January 28, 2025, during a flight from the Mojave Air and Space Port.
+Boom Technology, Inc. (trade name Boom Supersonic) is an American company developing the Overture, a proposed supersonic airliner.
+It has also flight tested the Boom XB-1, which broke the sound barrier for the first time on January 28, 2025, during a flight from the Mojave Air and Space Port.

 History

 The company was founded in Denver in 2014.

 It participated in a Y Combinator startup incubation program in early 2016, and has been funded by Y Combinator, Sam Altman, Paul Graham, Alex Gerko, Michael Moritz, Bessemer Venture Partners, Seraph Group, and others.

 In March 2017, $33 million was invested by several venture funds: Continuity Fund, RRE Ventures, Palm Drive Ventures, 8VC and Caffeinated Capital.

 Boom secured $43 million of total financing by April 2017.

 In 2017, Japan Airlines invested $10 million, as part of a Series B fundraising round that brought the company capital to $156 million by 2020: enough to build the XB-1 demonstrator and complete its testing, and to start early design work on the 60-80-seat airliner.
 As of 2025, the company has raised over $600 million in investor funding.

 In January 2022, the company announced plans to build a 400000 sqft manufacturing facility on a 65 acre site at Piedmont Triad International Airport in Greensboro, North Carolina.
 Construction on the facility, named the Overture Superfactory, was completed in June 2024.

 In November 2023, a representative of the NEOM Investment Fund announced their investment in Boom at an undisclosed amount.
 This follows an announcement by Boom of a "strategic investment" in the company from the fund.

-If completed, the 60- to 80-seat aircraft, Overture, would be the first supersonic passenger jet since the British-French Concorde which was retired in 2003.
+If completed, the 60- to 80-seat aircraft, Overture, would be the first supersonic passenger jet since the Anglo-French Concorde which was retired in 2003.